gomorpheus/morpheus-automation-examples/Automation/Ansible/GalaxyExample/PatchingLinuxServers.md

 This use case is an example of the level of customization and User friendly UI with RBAC that can be done.

 ![alt text](https://github.com/gomorpheus/morpheus-automation-examples/blob/main/src/common/images/Patching.png "Flow")

+<dd>The above image shows the flow of user self service provisioning.
+User submits the instance provisioning of a Centos VM via Morpheus UI/API.
+The

 **[Video](https://www.youtube.com/watch?v=iLDZZVEkkos)**